-• The new dependency tracking scheme that uses depcomp.
-Aside from the improvement on the dependency tracking itself (see Section 28.2 [Dependency tracking itse dency Tracking Evolution], page 141), this also streamlines the use of automake generated Makefile.ins as the Makefile.ins used during development are now the same as those used in distributions.
-Before that the Makefile.ins generated for maintainers required GNU make and GCC, they were different from the portable Makefile generated for distribution; this was causing some confusion.

-- Support for per-target compilation flags. - Support for reference to files in subdirectories in most Makefile.am variables. - Introduction of the dist, nodist, and nobase prefixes. - Perl 4 support is finally dropped.
+- The new dependency tracking scheme that uses depcomp.
+Aside from the improvement on the dependency tracking itself (see Section 28.2 [Dependency Tracking Evolution], page 143), this also streamlines the use of automake generated Makefile.ins as the Makefile.ins used during development are now the same as those used in distributions.
+Before that the Makefile.ins generated for maintainers required GNU make and GCC, they were different from the portable Makefile generated for distribution; this was causing some confusion. - Support for per-target compilation flags. - Support for reference to files in subdirectories in most Makefile.am variables. - Introduction of the dist\, nodist\, and nobase\ prefixes. - Perl 4 support is finally dropped.

-1.5 did broke several packages that worked with 1.4.
+1.5 did break several packages that worked with 1.4.
 Enough so that Linux distributions could not easily install the new Automake version without breaking many of the packages for which they had to run automake.